enkidevs/curriculum/go/intro/data-types-and-constants/go-data-types.md

 Complex:
 ![complex](https://img.enkipro.com/58cce1108eabefc9c0dde7f25f2e7a40.png)

-Strings are nothing more than a sequence of characters **enclosed by quotation marks**.
+Strings are a sequence of characters **enclosed by quotation marks** `"lik3 th1s"`.
 The characters can be anything.

 Booleans are the smallest type.
-They can only take `true` or `false` as a value and are commonly used in decision making.
+They can only take `true` or `false` as a value.

 ---
 ## Practice